springforward-fe/gatsby-netlify-cms/src/pages/blog/top-7-internet-companies.md

   - investment
 ---

+Among the top 10 most valuable companies in the world, there are 7 of them are internet companies.
+They are Apple(US), Google(US),  Microsoft(US), Amazon(US), Facebook(US), Tencent(China) and Alibaba(China).

 ## 1. Current market values and their history trends

-Below is snapshot of their current market values and 10-year history trends
+Below is snapshot of their current market values as of ${date} and 10-year history trends

 <line-time-series></line-time-series>